mmshress/INLP-WS23/DOCUMENTATION.md

 Subsequently, we utilize the LabelledRagDataset class to organize these triplets into a cohesive dataset.
 This dataset plays a pivotal role in our project as it serves as the foundation for evaluating the effectiveness of our RAG system.
 By providing queries (questions), reference answers, and context, we can meticulously analyze the system's performance.
 Specifically, we evaluate the system's ability to generate accurate responses by comparing them against the reference answers.
 This evaluation process allows us to iteratively refine and enhance the performance of our RAG system.
 <h3>Evaluation Method</h3>
-[Liu2023](#Liu2023) suggests that LLM-based evaluation methods have high correlation to human judgement than conventional reference based metrics such as BLEU and ROUGE, although pointing out that LLM-based evaluation can have slight bias towards LLM-generated text in giving higher ratings.
+<a href="#Liu2023">[Liu2023]</a> suggests that LLM-based evaluation methods have high correlation to human judgement than conventional reference based metrics such as BLEU and ROUGE, although pointing out that LLM-based evaluation can have slight bias towards LLM-generated text in giving higher ratings.

 We use LlamaIndex RagEvaluator pack which offers "LLM-Based" evaluation modules to measure the quality of results.
 This uses a “gold” LLM (e.g. GPT-4, in our case: gpt-3.5-turbo) to decide whether the predicted answer is correct in a variety of ways.
 Since LLM-Based evaluation can be costly, we first make use of  <a href="#BERTScore"> BERTScore </a>, an automatic evaluation metric for text generation.
 Analogously to common metrics,BERTScore computes a similarity score for each token in the candidate sentence with each token in the reference sentence.
 However, instead of exact matches, compute token similarity using contextual embeddings.After comparing BERTScore, we choose top 3 configuration to evaluate using RagEvaluator.